 Sometimes throwing things away is a bit sad.
 For example, I don’t keep all of the keepsakes my students give me.
 I do try to take a picture of them, but I don’t have space for every momento.
 If I have materials that belong to the school that I can’t throw away or give to another teacher, I try to find a different place to store those materials, rather than my classroom.
 For example, I may box up the textbooks or manipulatives I won’t use and place them in the storage closet.
 This gives me valuable extra space.

-As much as we may not want to do it, some things need to be thrown away or recycled.
+As much as we may not want to do it, sometimes we have to throw away or recycle things.
 Whenever my husband organizes the garage, he hates to get rid of anything, so we really just reshuffle and straighten our clutter.
 It is never really organized in a way that will allow it to stay organized.
 The same thing goes with our classrooms.
 Here are some of my guidelines when I decide what to eliminate:

 - Have I used it in the past two years?
 If I don’t use something in two years, it’s gone.
 The odds are that I won’t use it again.